Mikepag/Arduino-Unity3D/README.md

 ## diskRotation.cs
 **&#x27BD; C Sharp script attached to a Game Object called "Disk".**
 * **Receives the average value from the Serial Port, saves it in an array, calculates the average value of all array's values, compares the latest input with that average value and rotates the Disk clockwise/counterclockwise accordingly.**
-It gets the value of variables resBtnClicked, unfinCD and didCntdown from the restart.cs and timer.cs scripts.
+* It gets the value of variables resBtnClicked, unfinCD and didCntdown from the restart.cs and timer.cs scripts.
 * If the (re)start button gets clicked:
-  * Disk gets rotated to a random angle.
+  * The Disk gets rotated to a random angle.
 * For as long as the the goal is not reached yet, the countdown is not currently taking place and a countdown already took place in the current round:
    * If the recieved value (tempInput) is between the range [-32,-2]υ[2,32]:
    * tempInput's value is added to an array (recentValues[]).